 —School of Discipleship Alumni

 Who would’ve thought that one word would carry so much meaning?
-When you type “community” into google, this is the top definition that pops up: “a group of people living in the same place or having a particular characteristic in common.”
+When you type “community” into google, this is the top definition that pops up: “A group of people living in the same place or having a particular characteristic in common.”
 Well, I don’t know about you, but I have struggled most of my life to find a place to belong.
 When I first came to Gospel for Asia to attend School of Discipleship, I didn’t have many expectations of finding that place to belong here.
 In fact, I was expecting to stick out like a sore thumb because this has been my experience my whole life.
-Even in the best situations like with my family or friends, I always had this lingering feeling of being on the outside.
+Even in the best situations, like with my family or friends, I’ve always had this lingering feeling of being on the outside.

 The fellowship that the Gospel for Asia staff and students has with one another is real and profound.
 Since my first step on the campus, they have intentionally taken the time to get know and welcome me.
 It has been incredible to see the love and genuine kindness expressed from each person here at Gospel for Asia.
 At first, I was overwhelmed and confused by the community; I didn’t understand why everyone was just so nice to me all the time!
 But the longer I’ve been here, the more clearly I see what their motives are.
 They love the Lord and it’s His love that pours out from their hearts, mouths, and actions when they interact with one another.
 “We love because He FIRST loved us” (1 John 4:19).